Concept’s guide to the Public Sector Decarbonisation Scheme & Low Carbon Skills Fund

 There is no minimum/maximum amount for an application to the LCSF – but it makes sense to consider the time required to procure services and develop a robust and effective application for the Public Sector Decarbonisation Fund.

 Every public sector organisation will be required to play its part in meeting the UK’s 2050 net zero target.
-If you are looking to set long term goals for decarbonisation of your estate, we can help you develop a robust Decarbonisation Plan – with practical, achievable steps.
-Get in touch for advice, or if you’d like to learn more.
+If you would like advice on practical approaches to decarbonising your estate, get in touch.